-- (b) FAR is the ratio of the total floor area of buildings on a site to the size of the land at that location.
-FAR is the total building square footage divided by the total site area square footage, except as noted below. - 15 (c) Floor area for purposes of calculating FAR and maximum floor area does not include the following: - (1) Attic floor area with less than five feet of ceiling height, as measured between the finished floor and the supporting members for the roof, and attics with structural roof trusses and usable attic space that is completely contained within the roof area (excluding dormers). - (2) Basement floor area with a ceiling height less than four feet above the finished grade, as defined in FMC 22.98.321.
-Ceiling height will be measured to the top of the structural members of the floor above. - 21 (3) The first 600 square feet of detached accessory building floor area on a lot. - 22 (4) Uncovered and covered decks, porches, and walkways. - 23 (d) Floor area with a ceiling height greater than 16 feet shall be calculated at twice the actual floor area toward 24 allowable FAR.
+- 1 (b) FAR is the ratio of the total floor area of buildings on a site to the size of the land at that location.
+FAR is the total building square footage divided by the total site area square footage, except as noted below. - 3 (c) Floor area for purposes of calculating FAR and maximum floor area does not include the following: - 4 (1) Attic floor area with less than five feet of ceiling height, as measured between the finished floor and the supporting members for the roof, and attics with structural roof trusses and usable attic space that is completely contained within the roof area (excluding dormers). - 7 (2) Basement floor area with a ceiling height less than four feet above the finished grade, as defined in FMC 22.98.321.
+Ceiling height will be measured to the top of the structural members of the floor above. - (3) The first 600 square feet of detached accessory building floor area on a lot. - 10 (4) Uncovered and covered decks, porches, and walkways. - (d) Floor area with a ceiling height greater than 16 feet shall be calculated at twice the actual floor area towardallowable FAR. - (e) FAR is calculated using a site's buildable area, excluding critical areas and their required associated buffers.
+(Ord.
+5162 § 43, 2015).